Joint Child Protection Response (JCPR) Program

 What is the JCPR Program?

-Joint cooperation links the risk assessment and protective interventions of FACS with the criminal investigation conducted by Police.
+Joint cooperation links the risk assessment and protective interventions of DCJ with the criminal investigation conducted by Police.
 NSW Department of Health provides medical examination, counselling and therapeutic services to children or young people and their non-offending parents or carers, when required.

-By working together, JCPR staff from FACS, Police and Health provide a more comprehensive response to reports of serious child abuse which may constitute a criminal offence.
+By working together, JCPR staff from DCJ, Police and Health provide a more comprehensive response to reports of serious child abuse which may constitute a criminal offence.
 Effective joint communication and planning between agencies aim to provide the best outcome for children, young people and their families.There will be times when JCPR Program staff will need to assess and investigate a report about a child that is being case managed by an NGO.
 This will require NGOs and JCPR Units to work collaboratively to provide the best opportunity for optimum outcomes for children and young people.
 This collaboration requires a clear understanding of roles, responsibilities and processes.

 Following an independent review by the NSW Ombudsman’s Office in August 2017, the Joint Investigation Response Team (JIRT) program underwent a program name change to Joint Child Protection Response (JCPR) program.